United Nations Transitional Administration for Eastern Slavonia, Baranja and Western Sirmium: Subsequent events

 The United Nations Security Council Resolution 1145 in late 1997 arranged for the United Nations Police Support Group (UNPSG) to take over UNTAES' policing tasks, effectively concluding the UNTAES mission on January 15, 1998.
 A support group of 180 civilian UN police officers remained to monitor the progress of the Croatian police and oversee the return of the refugees.
 As additional help to UNTAES mission, Organization for Security and Cooperation in Europe established OSCE Mission to Croatia whose tasks was to overlook of respect of human and minority rights, return of refugees, formation of public institutions and monitoring of work of civil police.

+Introduced in 2019 and officially marked since 2020, 15 January is observed in Croatia as the Day of Peaceful Reintegration of the Croatian Danube Region, designated as a working memorial day.
+It coincides with the Day of International Recognition of the Republic of Croatia.

+Since the onset of the Russian invasion of Ukraine, Croatia has increasingly referenced its experience with the UNTAES as a case study in peaceful conflict resolution and post-conflict reintegration positioning itself as a potential mediator.